Polish alphabet. Polish alphabet with transcription, pronunciation and translation. Soft sounds of the Polish alphabet

 In pictures for children

-Almost always [Ш] is pronounced like [Ш].
+Almost always [Ш] is pronounced as [Ш].

 Polish cities

-In Poland there are cities like:
+In Poland there are cities such as:

 • Szczecin;